 - Significantly, silver performed as a safety asset.
 Although not on par with gold, silver did not get dragged down with industrial commodities as it did during the Crash of 2008

 In sum, this is an extremely positive price action to witness for precious metals investors as a preview of what to expect over the coming years, even if the “real move” is still not quite upon us.

 Takeaway on Recent Market Volatility

 The big picture macro thesis is showing early signals of coming together.
 As both bonds and stocks experience simultaneous corrections as foreshadows of larger multi-year declines to come.

 Both gold and silver will be facing significant resistance over the coming weeks as they move higher.
-Still, the movements of major world assets in recent weeks is encouraging such that when the full decline in stocks and bonds begin, precious metals stand to be one of the premier asset classes of last resort.
+Still, the movements of major world assets in recent weeks are encouraging such that when the full decline in stocks and bonds begins, precious metals stand to be one of the premier asset classes of last resort.